devvrat-singh-gth/ds-gth-portfolio/README.md

 # 🌐 Developer Portfolio

-A modern, responsive, and animated developer portfolio built using **Next.js**, showcasing projects, skills, and a fully functional contact system with real-time email delivery.
+A modern, responsive, and visual/animated developer portfolio built using **Next.js**, showcasing projects, skills, and a fully functional contact system with real-time email delivery.

 ---